awsdocs/amazon-connect-admin-guide/doc_source/enable-voiceid.md

 ## Step 2: Configure Voice ID in your contact flow<a name="enable-voiceid-step2"></a>

 In this step you add the required blocks to your contact flow and configure how you want Voice ID to work\.
++ [Play prompt](play.md): Add this block before the [Set Voice ID](set-voice-id.md) block to stream audio properly\.
+You can edit it to include a simple message such as "Welcome\."
-+ [Set Voice ID](set-voice-id.md): Add this block to the start of a call\.
++ [Set Voice ID](set-voice-id.md): After the [Play prompt](play.md) block, add the [Set Voice ID](set-voice-id.md) block\.
+It should be at the start of a call\.
 You use this block to start streaming audio to Amazon Connect Voice ID to verify the caller's identity, as soon as the call is connected to a contact flow\.
 In this block you configure the authentication threshold, response time, and fraud threshold\.
 + [Set contact attributes](set-contact-attributes.md): Use to pass the `CustomerId` attribute to Voice ID\.
 The `CustomerId` may be a customer number from your CRM, for example\.
 You can create a Lambda function to pull the unique customer ID of the caller from your CRM system\.
 Voice ID uses this attribute as the `CustomerSpeakerId` for the caller\.
 + [Check Voice ID](check-voice-id.md): Use to check the response from Voice ID for enrollment status, voice authentication, and fraud detection, and then branch based on one of the returned statuses\.